Oskar Gröning: Later comments

 Gröning did not consider himself guilty of any crime, because he was in no way directly involved in the killing.
 He described his part in the extermination machine as an involuntary "small cog in the gears", which gave him involuntary guilt in turn.
 Citing his summons to testify against a member of the SS accused of murdering prisoners at Auschwitz, he also said he was innocent in the eyes of the law, pointing to the fact that he spoke as a witness and not as a defendant.

-In the BBC book and DVD set Auschwitz: The Nazis and 'The Final Solution', author Laurence Rees indicates that although Gröning had requested to leave Auschwitz after he witnessed killings, his objection was only on the basis of its practical implementation, and not on the general militaristic principle of the mass extermination of enemies.
+In the 2005 BBC book and DVD set Auschwitz: The Nazis and 'The Final Solution, for which Gröning provided an interview, author Laurence Rees indicates that although Gröning had requested to leave Auschwitz after he witnessed killings, his objection was only on the basis of its practical implementation, and not on the general militaristic principle of the mass extermination of enemies.
 Gröning said that he thought at the time that it was justified due to all the Nazi propaganda he had been subjected to, in that Germany's enemies were being destroyed, which to him made the tools of their destruction (such as gas chambers) of no particular significance.
 Because of this, he said his feelings about seeing people and knowing that they had hours to live before being gassed were "very ambiguous".

 He explained that children were murdered because, while the children themselves were not the enemy, the danger was the blood within them, in that they could grow up to become dangerous Jews.
 Rees points to Gröning's ultra-nationalist upbringing as indication of how he was able to justify the extermination of helpless children.
 Gröning said that the horrors in the gas chambers did eventually dawn on him when he heard the screams.

 Rees writes that Gröning described his time at Auschwitz as if he were talking about another Oskar Gröning at Auschwitz—and as a result, the post-war Gröning spoke more candidly about his time there by segregating the Gröning that contributed to the running of a death camp from the modern Gröning that condemns Nazi ideology.

 Gröning said that the screams of those in the gas chambers had never left him, and he never returned to Auschwitz because of his shame.
 He said he felt guilt towards the Jewish people, and for being part of the organisation that committed crimes against them, despite "not having been one of the perpetrators myself".
 He asked for forgiveness from God and from the Jewish people.